gosuai/ue4-sdk-purchase-personalise/README.md

 ### FetchRecommendations **(required)**

 Fetch recommended items from GOSU server for desired scenario and store category.
+These items are now cached within a current game session.
 Asyn functions that should be started after session registration event.

 ![docs_004_fetch_recs](Documentation/docs_004_fetch_recs.png)